Left Continue shopping

 Landscape image of vineyards in Barolo winemaking region

 Every wine region of the world is affected by vintage, but many lovers of Barolo (and Barbaresco) like to say that the wines of Piedmont are particularly subject to the vagaries of the weather.
 Traditionally, this is because Nebbiolo in Piedmont is grown right at the northernmost latitude of where it is possible to ripen.
 This means that if conditions are particularly cool, the grapes do not ripen properly, and you have a weak vintage.
-In the old days, in fact, it was thought that Barolo produced good wine only in one and three vintages.
+In the old days, in fact, it was thought that Barolo produced good wine only once in every three vintages.
 The other two vintages were fine for consuming young at the restaurants, but were not of interest to collectors.

 Nowadays, you have the opposite problem.
 Many years are simply too hot.
 The Nebbiolo ripens too easily, and the wines become too alcoholic and out of balance.
 The best years are actually cooler years, like 2016.